ipdb/website/OPERATIONS.md

 ### Overview
 - The Foundation is registered in Berlin, Germany, as an *[Eingetragemer Verein](https://en.wikipedia.org/wiki/Eingetragener_Verein)*, or e.V., a registered voluntary association.
-- The Foundation is governed by its members, the Caretakers, and by its Board.
+- The Foundation is governed by its members, the Caretakers, and by its Executive.

-### Rules
+### Articles
-- [INFO ON BYLAWS, INTERACTION WITH THESE RULES - NEEDS INPUT FROM LAWYERS]
+- [INFO ON ARTICLES, INTERACTION WITH THESE RULES - NEEDS INPUT FROM LAWYERS]

 ### Member Organizations: Caretakers